Author

 Drone over intoxication in Stederdorf: How Security Airline protects the chocolate factory after the series of fires

 For us, the case is more than just a local headline.
 It shows how a drone works on company premises today, what it is allowed to do and what it is not allowed to do, and why deterrence from a bird's eye view is the most economical answer to growing security risks for many companies.
-In this article, we classify the Braunschweiger Zeitung's coverage and show what professional drone monitoring looks like in practice.
+In this article, we contextualize the Braunschweiger Zeitung's coverage and show what professional drone monitoring looks like in practice.

 Series of fires in Stederdorf: The reason for drone use

 “We wanted to act preventively,” the Braunschweiger Zeitung quotes Rausch spokesperson Miguel Karrasch.
-Managing Director Thomas Seeliger adds: “It should scare off.”
+Managing Director Thomas Seeliger adds: “Its purpose is to deter.”
 It is precisely this objective of preventing damage from occurring in the first place instead of only reacting after an incident that is at the core of every modern security strategy for industrial sites.
-A surveillance drone transfers protection from the fence into the air, and thus to where static cameras are blind due to the system.
+A surveillance drone transfers protection from the fence into the air, and thus to where static cameras are inherently blind.

 The solution: Semi-automatic drone out of the box, operated by Security Airline

 When asked by the newspaper, Rausch explains how the system is structured.
 A semi-automatic surveillance drone, approximately 70 by 70 centimeters in size, flies over the company premises.
 It starts from a station with its own weather station, which, according to the press photo, can be parked on a pallet virtually anywhere.
-This construction is in line with the classic drone-in-a-box concept, such as Security Airline for automated drone monitoring used on industrial and KRITIS sites.
+This construction is in line with the classic drone-in-a-box concept, such as Security Airline for automated drone monitoring uses on industrial and KRITIS sites.

 Karrasch literally in the Braunschweiger Zeitung: “We work closely and trustingly with our partner Security Airline (security-airline.com) from Berlin.
 Among other things, the provider monitors and protects critical infrastructure in Germany.”
 The drone's flights are controlled remotely.
 Alerts and error messages are not received by the customer, but by the Security Airline security control center.
 There, they are processed by trained personnel.